 Standards for Categorization and Benefits of NIST SP 800-53

 NIST SP 800-53 is evolving to meet the changing needs of the technology it governs.
 The guidelines have been through several revisions.
 They’re designed to be continually revised to allow for more robust security as new threats emerge.
+To better understand the evolution and the updates in the new version, read our detailed article on NIST 2.0.

 For businesses that do not need to maintain compliance, NIST SP 800-53 is still excellent information to form the structure to manage security.
 The principles used to create the regulations translate to any system and security measures can be added on top of this skeleton to further strengthen your data safety.